 The price per night is $319, so five days would cost $1,595 in total.
 You could also get the room for 60,000 points per night, which would be 300,000 for the entire five-night stay.

-If you earn at the best rate, of 30X points per dollar, you would get those points by spending $10,000.
+If you earn at the best rate, of 30X points per dollar (12X points from the card and 18X points for Hilton Honors Gold status), you would get those points by spending $10,000.
 You can then book the five nights and get your 5th night free discount, meaning a 60,000-point reduction in the cost.
 That leaves you spending only 240,000 points for the entire stay.

 So $10,000 in spending will get you enough points for this five-night stay, valued at $1,595.
 That’s a cash back equivalent of 15.95%.